howsoai/howso-docs/source/user_guide/basic_capabilities/basic_workflow.rst

 Notebook Recipe
 ---------------
-There following recipe will demonstrate some of the capabilities demonstrated in this guide as well as a few additional capabilities.
+The following recipe will demonstrate some of the capabilities demonstrated in this guide as well as a few additional capabilities.

 - :download:`Engine Intro <https://github.com/howsoai/howso-engine-recipes/blob/main/recipes/engine-intro.ipynb>`